Peak 9758

 Access

 Footing on this ridge is generally good until the last 300 feet of the summit cone.
-Bypass the major tower on the right (SE side).
-Above this, there’s slightly better footing (with mild exposure) for a short ways on the crest.
+Bypass the major tower on the right (southeast side).
+Above this, there is slightly better footing (with mild exposure) for a short ways on the crest.
 Walk along the base of the summit rooster comb until you can scramble up a short wide gully to the cairn.

-The peace sign is located on the NW slopes of the bump N of Pt.
-9,400+.
-To the disappointment of the folks (or aliens trying to send earthlings a message) who put so much effort into arranging the deadfall, the sign is not visible from the parking area and it’s easy to walk by.
-It’s best spotted during the descent from the summit – or from space.
+The peace sign is located on the northwest slopes of the bump north of Point 9400+.
+To the disappointment of the folks (or aliens trying to send earthlings a message) who put so much effort into arranging the deadfall, the sign is not visible from the parking area and it is easy to walk by.
+It is best spotted during the descent from the summit or from outer space.

 Additional Resources